Ja4e/AudioStreamer/README.md

 Try connecting a single device and see if the quality improves or restart this program it usually fixes for me.

+-c to remove that GATT trigger to FF i may want to let user to choose and override that set under config, you can use it to control the volume rather controlling them through the desktop.
+Using that volume control on your desktop can cause lower audio quality you not going to like it

 PLEASE DO GO https://github.com/thewierdnut/asha_pipewire_sink.git documentations BEFORE USE

 ### Required by SIG documentations: